-We works with state, regional and county community partners, agencies, and coalitions to improve the health and safety of Grant County residents and the entire North Central Washington region (Grant, Chelan, Douglas and Okanogan Counties) by focusing on: injury prevention; emergency preparedness; nutrition & food safety; physical activity; electronic cigarette, and youth marijuana & tobacco prevention.
+We work with state, regional, and county community partners, agencies, and coalitions to improve the health and safety of Grant County residents and the entire North Central Washington Region (Grant, Chelan, Douglas and Okanogan Counties) by focusing on: injury prevention; emergency preparedness; nutrition & food safety; physical activity; youth marijuana & tobacco prevention among many other focuses.

 Healthy Communities & Prevention Roles: